Axxiar/starGHazer/README.md

 > [!NOTE]
 > The name comes from one of the API endpoint called stargazer *(= all the people that starred a repo)*, combined with GH for GitHub initials

-This project allows you to track some statistics of a GitHub repo using GitHub's Rest API
+This project allows you to track some statistics of a GitHub repo using GitHub's Rest API.
+Currently, it tracks count of :
+- Repo's stars
+- Repo's issues
+- Repo's forks
+- Repo's branches

+You also have the ability to easily add events

-No authentication is needed
+No authentication is needed.

+Every time you will call the main program, 1 call to the API is made + 1 or more depending on how much branch your repo has (1 request made every 100 branches, which is the [max pagination returned by the endpoint](https://docs.github.com/en/rest/branches/branches?apiVersion=2022-11-28#list-branches)).

 > [!IMPORTANT]
-> The API rate limit is 60 call/hour so if you start the main program to many times, you might end-up being blocked for an hour
+> The API rate limit is 60 call/hour so if you start the main program to many times and/or have too many branches on fetched repo, you might end-up being blocked for an hour

 ### Built With